NateDominguez-21/aws-budget-tool/README.md

 2. Deploy the Lambda functions and set up API Gateway as described in the backend folder.
 3. Open `frontend/index.html` in your browser, or host it on S3 for public access.

----

-This project was built using AWS Lambda, API Gateway, DynamoDB, and a modern web UI.